Peter Thorne (RAF officer): Service

-In April 1941, Thorne enlisted in the RAF for service in the Second World War, and began flight training while still only 17 years old.
-He undertook a short course at Edinburgh University and training in Canada, then flew Hawker Typhoons in 193 Squadron (1942-43).
+In April 1941, Thorne enlisted in the Royal Air Force (RAF) for service in the Second World War, and began flight training while still only 17 years old.
+He undertook a short course at the University of Edinburgh and training in Canada, then flew Hawker Typhoons in No. 193 Squadron RAF (1942–43).
 He was promoted to flying officer in 1943, with seniority from 3 January.
-He flew Mustangs in 170 Squadron before leading a training unit in Peterborough.
+He flew Mustangs in No. 170 Squadron RAF before leading a training unit in Peterborough.

-He re-enlisted after the war, and by 1947 he was a flight commander at RAF Leconfield.
-He was awarded the Air Force Cross in 1947, with bars in 1951 and 1956.
+Thorne re-enlisted after the war, and by 1947 he was a flight commander at RAF Leconfield.
+He was awarded the Air Force Cross in 1947, with Bars in 1951 and 1956.
 He helped to train Middle East fighter squadrons in Nicosia, Cyprus from 1948 to 1951.
 He attended the Empire Test Pilots' School in 1951, then was stationed at RAF Boscombe Down.
 He was senior test pilot on the Supermarine Swift programme.

-In 1955, he was first RAF airman fly the English Electric P.1A.
+In 1955, Thorne was the first RAF airman fly the English Electric P.1A.
 He flew supersonic in an F-100 Super Sabre at Edwards Air Force Base, California.
 From 1958 to 1960 he was stationed at RAF Sylt, West Germany, where he oversaw three nations' fighter squadrons.
-He was awarded the OBE in 1960 as a wing commander.
+He was appointed an Officer of the Order of the British Empire in 1960 as a wing commander.
 At RAF Farnborough from 1965 to 1968 he was in charge of experimental flying.

-In the early 1970s he was air attache to Iran.
+In the early 1970s Thorne was air attache to Iran.
 He was defence attache in Moscow during the Brezhnev era and retired as an air commodore.

 Later life

-Until 1998 he consulted for Huntings Engineering and Lockheed Martin.
+Until 1998 Thorne consulted for Huntings Engineering and Lockheed Martin.
 He later volunteered for the Duxford Aviation Society and the Imperial War Museum.

 Personal life

-In 1951 Thorne married Mary, a WAAF radio operator.
+Thorne's first marriage was to Sheila Fox.
+They had one daughter and subsequently three grandchildren.
+In 1951 Thorne then married Mary, a Women's Auxiliary Air Force radio operator.
 Mary died in 2013.
 They had four children and seven grandchildren.